 Join us to hear readings from two of the UK's brightest rising poetry talents, with performance poet Sophia Blackwell and winner of the Hawthornden Prize for Literature 2020, John McCullough.
 Both poets will read from their latest collections, and will take questions from the audience at the end of the session.

-MinK2020 Anthology Launch: City of Dreams, with Jack Sheffield and winner readings
+MinK2020 Anthology Launch: City of Dreams, with Jack Sheffield

 Friday 9 October, 7pm: Free